-Covid-19 testing will be required for all students.
-There will also be testing for faculty and staff.
 Tests will be administered upon students’ arrival and then weekly throughout the rest of the in-person term.
+Faculty and staff with frequent in-person contact with the campus community will be tested weekly beginning the week of August 17.
 We’ve arranged with the Eli and Edythe L. Broad Institute of MIT and Harvard to provide testing via a minimally invasive, self-administered nasal swab, conducted under observation by a trained professional.
 All testing will be free.

 More detailed information about measures for Students & Families, Faculty and Staff can be found in the FAQs.
 These measures incorporate safety protocols from the Centers for Disease Control and Prevention and the Commonwealth of Massachusetts.
-Please note that we’ll remain in close contact with these partners and our medical colleagues in the coming months to evaluate conditions.
+We’ll remain in close contact with these partners and our medical colleagues in the coming months to evaluate conditions.